-- 14.5 Elected members are required to operate the Council's Constitution including the Members' Code of Conduct (Appendix 1, Section 3) (developed in accordance with the requirements of sections 26 -37 of the Localism Act 2011 and attendant Regulations). - 14.6 These matters are specifically brought to their attention as part of their Declaration of Acceptance of Office, induction and subsequent training.
-A declaration and registration must be made with the Chief Executive and updated regularly, listing disclosable pecuniary interests of the member and any partner.
+Elected Members are required to operate the Council's Constitution including the Code of Conduct in Section 3 (developed in accordance with the requirements of sections 26 -37 of the Localism Act 2011 and attendant Regulations).

+These matters are specifically brought to their attention as part of their Declaration of Acceptance of Office, induction and subsequent training.
+A declaration and registration must be made with the Chief Executive and updated regularly, listing disclosable pecuniary interests of the Member and any partner.